skilldrick/easy6502/index.markdown

 Now, let's put all this knowledge to good use, and make a game!
 We're going to be making a really simple version of the classic game 'Snake'.

+Even though this will be a simple version, the code will be substantially larger than all the previous examples.
+We will need to keep track of several memory locations together for the various aspects of the game.
+We can still do the necessary bookkeeping throughout the program ourselves, as before, but on a larger scale that quickly becomes tedious and can also lead to bugs that are difficult to spot.
+Instead we'll now let the assembler do some of the mundane work for us.

+In this assembler, we can define descriptive constants (or symbols) that represent numbers.
+The rest of the code can then simply use the constants instead of the literal number, which immediately makes it obvious what we're dealing with.
+You can use letters, digits and underscores in a name.

+Here's an example.
+Note that immediate operands are still prefixed with a `#`.
+{% include start.html %}
+  define  sysRandom  $fe ; an adress define  a_dozen    $0c ; a constant

+  LDA sysRandom  ; equivalent to "LDA $fe"

+  LDX #a_dozen   ; equivalent to "LDX #$0c"
+{% include end.html %}

 The simulator widget below contains the entire source code of the game.
 I'll explain how it works in the following sections.